1930 Florida Gators football team: Week 10: Tennessee

 The season's final game saw a bitterly fought contest end in a 13 to 6 loss to coach Robert Neyland's Tennessee Volunteers.
 Buddy Hackman scored both of Tennessee's touchdowns.
 Tennessee quarterback Bobby Dodd also starred.

 A fake play with Vols center Gene Mayer netted 27 yards, placing the ball on Florida's 13-yard line.
 Dodd then passed to Hackman for the touchdown.
 Florida scored after a Hackman fumble put the ball on the 25-yard line.
 A pass to Parnell got a touchdown.
 In the final few minutes, Hackman won the game with a 48-yard interception return for a touchdown.

 An account of Bobby Dodd's trickery: "Against Florida in 1930 he got his teammates in a huddle and told them about a play he had used in high school.
 When the ball was snapped, it was placed on the ground unattended.
 The players ran in one direction.
 Then the center returned, picked up the ball, and waltzed to the winning touchdown."

 This play would later come to be popularly known as the "fumblerooski", after Nebraska famously used it in the 1984 Orange Bowl versus Miami.

 Postseason

 Carlos Proctor was elected captain for next season.
 Guard Jimmy Steele was composite All-Southern.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Florida's lineup during the 1930 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Florida's lineup during the 1930 season with games started at the position reflected in parentheses.
 The chart mimics a Notre Dame Box on offense.